Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels

-then the scalar Hamburger moment problem is determinate for the corresponding diagonal spectral measures, and off-diagonal matrix elements are fixed by polarization.
-This is a uniqueness and stability diagnostic for Pad\'e or MKCT reconstructions.
+holds, the diagonal moment problems are determinate, and the full finite-dimensional matrix-valued spectral measure is unique.
+This is a determinacy diagnostic for Pad\'e or MKCT reconstructions.
 It does not by itself prove Hardy membership or convergence of every finite-order Pad\'e sequence; those properties still require the $L^p$ spectral-density assumptions of Theorem~\ref{thm:hardy} or a separate Markov/Stieltjes Pad\'e convergence theorem for the particular model. \end{theorem}

-\begin{proof} For a fixed unit vector $\phi$ in the finite-dimensional Liouville space, the diagonal entries of $\bm{M}_{2n}=(-1)^n\bm{\Omega}_{2n}$ are moments of a positive scalar spectral measure under the self-adjoint finite-truncation hypothesis.
-The scalar Carleman theorem gives determinacy of that positive Hamburger moment problem~\cite{akhiezer1965}.
-In a finite-dimensional Hilbert space, every off-diagonal matrix element is a linear combination of diagonal ones by the polarization identity.
-Thus the off-diagonal entries are fixed once the diagonal measures are fixed.
-For Pad\'e convergence and Hardy membership one must still verify the standard positivity/support hypotheses of the relevant Markov-function convergence theorem and the $L^p$ boundary-density condition of Theorem~\ref{thm:hardy}.
-In infinite dimension the promotion to a fully operator-valued determinacy statement requires additional operator-valued Hamburger theory~\cite{constantinescu1984}. \end{proof}